VW Bug Ads

 1967

-VW Bug - Black and white 9 1/2" x 13" ad features an overhead photo of two different color VW's, a dark one on the left and a light one on the right..
+VW Bug - Black and white 9 1/2" x 13" ad features an overhead photo of two different color VW's, a dark one on the left and a light one on the right.
 The ad headline informs us that "There are a lot of good cars you can get for $3400.
 This is two of them".
 The text implies that you can buy both of these cars for the price of one of another brand.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad says that "Unless you want to pay a lot of money for a lot of horsepower that you'll never use.
+There's only one state in the country where you can go faster than a Volkswagen - Nevada".

 May 26, 1967